 But our number one highlight of the year is our annual toy drive for Randall Children’s Hospital where Henry was a patient.
 We collect toys in January and deliver them on Henry and Megan’s birthday.
 With the help of individuals nationwide, we were able to donate 1,950 toys on February 9, 2015.
 These toys bring immense joy to the young patients and their families who are facing long and arduous days.

 We have no idea where this little red tricycle of kindness will take us.
 We’re just pedaling along with all our might.
 We’re now an official nonprofit run by dedicated and kindhearted volunteers.
 Our administrative costs are minimal so the majority of all donations received goes directly to making someone smile.
 Money may not be able to buy happiness, but it can certainly spread a lot of kindness.
 In our first year we were able to personally trike over 4,000 people and we have over 1,750 followers (also known as “trikesters”) throughout the U.S. and abroad doing good deeds.
 We would love to have you hop aboard and join us.
 It’s easy, it’s fun and it not only brings joy to the receiver, but great joy is found in the giving as well.
 Kindness…that’s how we roll!

-*Editor’s Note: As part of GenKind24, we’re shining a light on kindness throughout the world, and we’re huge supporters of the work that The Red Tricycle Brigade is doing.
-I had the pleasure of chatting with the founder, Pam Griffith, and we chatted about Henry and his parents, her niece Megan, and kindness in general.
+I had the pleasure of chatting with the founder of The Red Tricycle Brigade, Pam Griffith, and we chatted about Henry and his parents, her niece Megan, and kindness in general.
 I have to say I was deeply moved by the pure hearted intentions and strength of Pam and the family’s story.
 Kindness really does matter, and they’re living proof of how much.
 Please share this story and support them by visiting their Facebook page.